40. AS A DEER PANTETH FOR THE WATERBROOKS

 “O God, you are my God; early will I seek you: my soul thirsts for you, my flesh longs for you in a dry and thirsty land, where there is no water” (Ps 63:1) [NKJV]

 In Psalm 42, the psalmist (who is believed to be David who wrote Psalms 42 and 43 when his son Absalom rebelled against him) uses the metaphor of thirst to describe his longing and his craving for God.
 ‘As a deer panteth for the waterbrooks’ is a metaphor that expresses the eagerness and urgency of desire, which extreme thirst may be supposed to raise in an animal whose energy is almost spent in its flight from the pursuing predators.
 Inside the waterbrooks is a place of rest, safety, protection and satisfaction.
-That is why a deer thirsts for the waterbrooks to run away from its pursuers because it knows that the moment it enters into the water, those following its scent will lose track and it will have saved itself from danger and feel safe so that it resumes enjoying life again.
+That is why a deer thirsts for the waterbrooks when running away from its pursuers because it knows that the moment it enters into the water, those following its scent will lose track and it will have ran away and saved itself from danger and feel safe so that it resumes enjoying life again.

 The soul thirsts

 The psychiatrist Gerald C. May observed, “After twenty years of listening to the yearnings of people’s hearts, I am convinced that human beings have an inborn desire for God.
 Whether we are consciously religious or not, this desire is our deepest longing and most precious treasure.”
 People naturally thirst and hunger for satisfaction and try all manner of foods and drinks but they never get satisfied.
 Some drinks are tailor made to hook the one who drinks them into intoxication and dependence on them, leading to addiction.
-The devil knows that the human soul has a deep hole that seeks to be satisfied by a superior being who is the Almighty God Himself so that the person feels safe and protected but the devil corrupted those configurations of search for God into a search for a false feeling of satisfaction so as to enjoy life to the full.
+The devil knows that the human soul has a deep hole that seeks to be satisfied by a superior being who is the Almighty God Himself so that the person feels safe and protected but the devil corrupted those configurations of search for God into a search for a false feeling of satisfaction expecting happiness and satisfaction.
 But God calls such people fools because they have taken after worldly things.
 “And Jesus spake a parable unto them, saying, The ground of a certain rich man brought forth plentifully: And he thought within himself, saying, What shall I do, because I have no room where to bestow my fruits?
 And he said, This will I do: I will pull down my barns, and build greater; and there will I bestow all my fruits and my goods.
 And I will say to my soul, Soul, thou hast much goods laid up for many years; take thine ease, eat, drink, and be merry.
 But God said unto him, Thou fool, this night thy soul shall be required of thee: then whose shall those things be, which thou hast provided?”
 (Luke 12:16-20 [KJV])

 People can go to any extent in search of satisfaction that is why the people of ages past discovered that some substances like beer, wine, and psychoactive drugs like bhang, opium, cocaine offer some feeling of satisfaction but unfortunately the feeling is momentary and turns into depressive mood that can only be turned into excitement by more of the drink or substance.
-The more you drink the more you thirst.
+The more you drink, the more you thirst.
 “He who is satisfied has never stopped craving,” said Abraham Heschel.
 The world’s richest foods and tastiest wines do not satisfy our longings but rather intensify them.
 Ultimately, true and lasting satisfaction is a spiritual issue, not a physical one.
 All men thirst after God.
 The unrest, the deep yearnings, the cravings, the longings and desires of our natures — what are they all except cries for the living God who can satisfy our soul.

 God is the real object of all human desire and He is the only fountain that will quench our soul-thirst, which is why David went on to say, “So I have searched for you in the sanctuary, beholding your power and glory.”
 (Psalm 63:2)